 *I have included verse 5 above because it indicates that after the account in Bereishit 1, man was still not on the earth.
 This would imply that the first creation was a spiritual creation and the account in Bereishit 2 was a physical creation.
 However that was not the interpretation considered by the ancient rabbis.

-In one attempt to understand this dual creation, the Midrash Rabbah, a verse by verse study and explanation of Genesis, records the following in the Bereshith 18:3-4 [difference in spelling is intentional]:
+In one attempt to understand this dual creation, the Midrash Rabbah, a verse by verse study and explanation of Genesis, records the following in its Bereshith 18:3-4 [difference in spelling is intentional].
+This refers to the Torah‘s Bereishit 2:23.

 3. And He brought her unto the man….